Discriminative Class Tokens for Text-to-Image Diffusion Models: Introduction

-This work introduces a method that more accurately captures the desired class, avoiding lexical ambiguity while more accurately portraying fine-grained details.
-It does so while retaining the full expressive power of the original pretrained diffusion model without the above-mentioned drawbacks.
-Instead of guiding the diffusion process or updating the entire model with the classifier, we only update the representation of a single added token, corresponding to each class of interest.
-We do this without tuning the model on labeled images.
-To learn the token representation corresponding to a given target class, we iteratively generate new images with a higher class probability according to the pretrained classifier.
-At each iteration, feedback from the classifier steers the designated discriminative class token to this end.
-Our optimization process uses a new technique, \emph{gradient skipping}, which only propagates the gradient through the final stage of the diffusion process.
-The optimized token is then used as part of the conditioning text-input to generate images using the original diffusion model.
+This work introduces a method that accurately captures the desired class, avoiding lexical ambiguity and accurately portraying fine-grained details.
+It does so while retaining the full expressive power of the pretrained diffusion model while avoiding the drawbacks mentioned above.
+Instead of guiding the diffusion process or updating the entire model with the classifier, we only update the representation of a single added token, one corresponding to each class of interest, without tuning the model on labeled images.
+When learning the token representation corresponding to a given target class, we iteratively generate new images with a higher class probability according to the pretrained classifier.
+At each iteration, feedback from the classifier steers the designated discriminative class token.
+Our optimization process uses a new technique, gradient skipping, which only propagates the gradient through the final stage of the diffu sion process.
+The optimized token can then be utilized to generate additional images using the original diffusion model.

 Our method has several advantages.
 First, unlike other class conditional methods such as \cite{dhariwal2021diffusion}, it only requires an off-the-shelf classifier and does not require a classifier trained on noisy data.
-Second, our method is fast and allows for ``plug-and-play" improvements of generated images after a class-token has been trained.
+Second, our method is fast and allows for ``plug-and-play" improvements of generated images by making use of a pre-trained token.
 This is in comparison to other methods, such as Textual Inversion~\cite{gal2022textual}, which can take a few hours to converge.
 Third, our method employs a classifier trained on an extensive collection of images without needing access to those images.
-This is beneficial as (i) the token is trained using the full set of class-discriminative features, as opposed to features from a small set of images, and (ii) it may be desirable to share only the classifier and not the data on which it is trained, such as when privacy concerns are involved.
+This is beneficial as (i) the token is generated from the full set of class-discriminative features as opposed to features from a small set of images, and (ii) in some cases, such as when privacy concerns are involved, it is desirable to share only the classifier and not the data on which it is trained.